Insights

 Simple strategies are popular for good reason.
 They’re easy to understand and easier to implement.
 Options like target date funds are designed to be hands-off.
 With a ‘set it and forget it’ model, these funds require minimal maintenance and align with your expected retirement timeline.
 For those not interested in target date funds, a straightforward 80/20 split between stocks and bonds, US and international or similar strategies allows investors to quickly start investing without extensive research or technical expertise.1

 These approaches are easy to explain because they rely on straightforward concepts that don’t require extensive technical knowledge.
 They are also easy to implement, as they involve clear, step-by-step processes that don't require advanced training or tools.
+That said, keeping your portfolio in a spreadsheet still requires manual work, and can lead to suboptimal outcomes.
+Even in a simple strategy, you may want to explore a portfolio tracker to replace spreadsheet.

 Why more complex strategies make sense